 Listening to the Wind Every night I go outside before bed, sometimes I have so many clothes on I wobble out.
 I sit in a deck chair and make sure all the lights are out.
 I live in the country, so it can get pretty dark.
 I sit for at least 30 minutes and listen to the wind.
 It makes me focus on something transient to impress how ‘a moment’ feels.
 The wind at first seems very simple.
 But the more you listen, you can feel how multidimensional it is … volume, speed, direction … what’s in it, rain or leaves, where it’s going, up into the universe, with my thoughts, or maybe skimming the surface of the land, loud with other beings.
 It has life.
 It is life.
 I breathe the wind.
 When I started this practice I was just aiming to sit still, then it developed to sounds around me, and after a few months … hours would pass!
 I am connected to life. – Pam

 Thank you to the many generous readers who’ve shared practices with me.
-This is just a sampling; I plan to post more in months to come.
 Reading these practices puts an existential highlighter under our lives: ‘you mean, that’s a practice?
 I can do that.’
 Or maybe: ‘I already do that.’
 In different ways, they connect us to what matters.
-If you have a practice you’d like to share, please don’t hesitate.

-Finally, for a deeper dive into creative practice and the fascinating subject of ‘being your own teacher,’ my friend Dan Harris recently interviewed me about all this on his Ten Percent Happier podcast, here.
+For a deeper dive into creative practice and “being your own teacher,” my friend Dan Harris recently interviewed me about all this on his Ten Percent Happier podcast, here.